Sp4zzy/Jbot-for-Discord/README.md

 # Jbot-for-Discord
 Jbot is a very basic discord bot for managing your server.
 He doesn't require hosting, and has a slew of random commands, with more being added by request.
 See below for his capabilities.

+To make a request, just join the support discord and get in touch with me!

 # Adding Jbot to your discord

 Jbot can be added by going to this link: https://discordbots.org/bot/454730166816604180